9 YEARS INTERNATIONAL URANIUM FILM FESTIVAL

 In 2015 the festival was hosted by the Cree nation in Quebec: "We were honored to host the International Uranium Film Festival in Quebec", said the Grand Chief of the Crees Matthew Coon Come.
 And he praises the Co-Founder and General Director of the Uranium Film Festival, Norbert G. Suchanek.
 "The Grand Council of the Crees greatly appreciates and respects your hard work and creative vision, as well as the support you have shown for the Cree Nation’s fight against uranium mining."
 And Claus Biegert, founder of the Nuclear-Free Future Award and co-organizer of the legendary World Uranium Hearing said in an interview: „"I witnessed the emergence of the Uranium Film Festival.
 The Uranium Film Festival makes a big contribution against forgetting.
 It is very important that the atomic age ends.
 We humans started it.
 That's why it's up to us all to finish it.
 And the how is the big question.
 But the Uranium Film Festival helps us with that.“

-Recently, November 2018, the festival was for the second time in Window Rock, the capital of the Navajo Nation.
+November 2018, the festival was for the second time in Window Rock, the capital of the Navajo Nation and also in ABQ, Santa Fe, Grants and Tucson.
 Nuclear Hotseat radio producer Libbe HaLevy came from Los Angeles to cover the event, and she aired: „International Uranium Film Festival - Window Rock: I can't even begin to describe how wonderful this experience is.
 The people, the information coming from the films, the heart, the tears, the ferocious will and kindness of the Navajo Nation's people, the conversations: And all this environment created by the astonishing films, each one a labor of love, conviction, heart, and caring.
 Power, heart, dignity, soul, and profound information.“

-The International Uranium Film Festival needs your support and donation.
-Only with your support this unique film festival is possible.
+For that the International Uranium Film Festival kindly asks for your support and donation.
+Only with your support this unique film festival is possible and can continue.
 Thank you!

 We welcome any donation!